Compare Loans To Buy a Business in Australia

 How to finance the purchase of an existing business in Australia

-Buying an established business is less risky than starting your own, but it comes with higher upfront costs.
-A business loan is usually the best (and most common) option to buy an existing business, but alternative finance options are also available.
-We explore them all in detail in this guide.
+Buying an established business is generally seen as being less risky than starting from scratch.
+But it comes with higher upfront costs.
+A business loan is usually the best (and most common) way to finance the purchase of an existing business, but alternative finance options are also available.

 Key points about raising finance to buy a business

-• A term loan is the most common type of finance to buy an existing business
+• A fixed-term loan is the most common type of finance to buy an existing business

 • You may be asked to provide a deposit or security for the loan